 Much of the western United States is in good shape for fish-friendly summer-time streamflows.

-Snowpack throughout Montana and Idaho are looking decent, as most river basins are sitting at, or near average levels, for this time of year.
+Snowpack throughout Montana and Idaho is looking great, as most river basins are sitting at or above-average levels, for this time of year!
 After the typical runoff that occurs in April and May, we can start to feel good about our summer season of fly-fishing the rivers and creeks of Idaho, Montana, and Wyoming.